weshenderson/weshenderson.github.io/README.md

             file://${BASE_PATH}/${TMP}
 ```

-Previously this work was done via Pandoc, however this results in a prettier end product without having to also create LateX templates since Chrome is able to render the underlying CSS.
+Previously this work was done via Pandoc, however this results in a prettier end product without having to create LateX templates since Chrome is able to render the underlying CSS.

 ### Hooks and Easter Eggs